Payza and Two Canadian Brothers Accused of Operating an Unlicensed Money Service Business and Money Laundering

 The indictment alleges that the Patels, together with other co-conspirators, are responsible for transmitting over $250 million throughout the United States and elsewhere.
 The investigation is continuing.

-According to the indictment, Payza’s customers included Ponzi schemes, pyramid schemes and a child pornography site.
+According to the indictment, Payza’s customers included Ponzi schemes and pyramid schemes.
 The Patels opened bank accounts in the United States and laundered their illegal proceeds through those accounts.

 The indictment also seeks forfeiture of any property involved in these offenses or traceable to these offenses.
 In addition, the indictment seeks the specific forfeiture of approximately $10 million that has already been seized and frozen.